marekmaskarinec/umboxs/static/docs/index.md

 a token.
 You need to save the token or else you won't be able to access the package.

-For a package to be valid, you need to upload `pak.json` and `pak.zip` files.
+For a package to be valid, you need to upload `pak.json` and `pak.tar` files.
 You can upload them like this:

 <code><pre>
 pak upload -t &lt;token&gt; pak.json
-pak uplaod -t &lt;token&gt; pak.zip
+pak uplaod -t &lt;token&gt; pak.tar
 </pre></code>

 ## Build process